Labour and Socialist International: Response to Nazism

-With the rise of Nazism in Europe, there was increased pressure on the LSI and Comintern to cooperate.
-On February 19, 1933, the LSI Bureau issued a call for joint action of the SPD and the Communist Party of Germany against Adolf Hitler's regime.
+The rise of Nazism in Germany increased pressure on the LSI and Comintern to cooperate.
+On 19 February 1933, the LSI Bureau issued a call for joint action of the SPD and the Communist Party of Germany against Adolf Hitler's regime.
 The Comintern responded by stating that they were not convinced of the sincerity of the declaration.
 However, the Comintern did soon call its national sections to form united fronts together with social democratic parties locally.
-The LSI, on its side, did not accept the notion of local social democrats forming united fronts with the communist parties.
+The LSI, on its side, did not accept the notion of local social democrats forming united fronts with the Communist parties.
 However, as the Comintern adopted a more conciliatory tone, the resistance of the LSI against forming such united fronts on the national level softened.

-Within the LSI, a north-south cleavage emerged, as the Mediterranean LSI parties built fronts with the communists whilst the British and Scandinavian parties rejected the notion of cooperation with the communists.
+Within the LSI, a north–south cleavage emerged, as the Mediterranean LSI parties built fronts with the Communists whilst the British and Scandinavian parties rejected the notion of cooperation with the communists.
 With the German party in disarray, the British and Scandinavians became more influential within the LSI.
-Thus the space for socialist-communist cooperation decreased.
-On September 25, 1934, the Comintern Executive issued a call for 'peace negotiations' between the two internationals, but the LSI rejected the offer.
+Thus the space for socialist-Communist cooperation decreased.
+On 25 September 1934, the Comintern Executive issued a call for 'peace negotiations' between the two internationals, but the LSI rejected the offer.

 After the outbreak of the Spanish Civil War, the LSI and the International Federation of Trade Unions launched an 'Aid for Spain' campaign.
 The LSI/IFTU relief efforts were channelled through the Spanish Socialist Workers' Party (PSOE) and Unión General de Trabajadores (UGT).